Lawmakers introduce package of insurance safeguards in wake of Northern California wildfires

 Other bills addressed different issues.
 Many fire victims have found themselves severely underinsured when they discover the cost of replacing their structures, which have jumped following a spike in the price of building materials and a shortage of labor.
 Even homeowners who purchased policies with extended replacement coverage have found themselves facing significant out-of-pocket costs.

 State Sen. Bill Dodd, D-Napa, announced legislation, SB 894, that would allow policyholders to combine their policies for different coverage areas - such as their primary dwelling, other structures, contents and living expenses - to pay for any of the covered purposes.
 That would allow, for example, those who did not utilize their full coverage for personal property losses to allocate the unspent funds toward other costs, like rebuilding their primary residence.

 “I really do believe that the state has the moral authority to act on this,” Dodd said.

 The Dodd bill also would increase from one year to two years the length that carriers would be required to renew a homeowner policy in the aftermath of such disasters.

-State data shows insurers have increasingly declined to renew insurance policies in high-risk fire areas.
-In counties designated at the highest fire risk by insurers, there was a 15 percent increase in non-renewals by insurers within the last year, according to the state insurance department.
+State data show insurers have increasingly declined to renew insurance policies in high-risk fire areas.
+In counties designated at the highest fire risk by insurers, there was a 15 percent increase in non-renewals by insurers within the past year, according to the state insurance department.